 - Bumkins Reusable Snack Bags: These are wipe-clean, machine washable, and endlessly reusable.
 And the patterns are so darn cute!

-- Replay Recycled Snack Stacker: We’ve had one set of these for years and I find them to be so great for taking snacks on the go—and for keeping said snacks from getting smushed in a bag.
+- Replay Recycled Snack Stacker: We’ve had one set of these for years.
+I find them so great for taking snacks on the go—and for keeping said snacks from getting smushed in a bag.
 I regularly use these for my elementary-age kiddo’s afternoon snack.

-- Lunchskins Bags: If you want a paper bag, these are awesome.
-They’re paper and recyclable.
+- Lunchskins Bags: If you want a paper bag, these are awesome and recyclable.

 - Beaba Clip Containers: This set is also really handy since the containers stack and hold together.
 We use them regularly, too.